We've moved. Please contact for details

 This additional complexity is what makes them more effective for screen-heavy or close-up tasks and why they come at a slightly higher price point.

-To see the most up-to-date pricing for Essilor’s Eyezen™ lenses, you can browse our lens menu here.
+To see the most up-to-date pricing for Essilor’s Eyezen™ Boost lenses, you can browse our lens menu here.

 Are anti-fatigue lenses worth it?

 Yes, if you’re experiencing tired eyes, screen fatigue or early signs of presbyopia, then absolutely.
-Eyezen™ lenses offer a smart, subtle solution before you need to transition into progressive lenses.
+Eyezen™ Boost lenses offer a smart, subtle solution before you need to transition into progressive lenses.
 They’re especially valuable if your day-to-day includes heavy screen use or long periods of near-vision focus.

 Crizal® Coatings

-To further enhance performance, your Eyezen™ lenses can be paired with one of Essilor’s premium Crizal® coatings.
+To further enhance performance, your Eyezen™ Boost lenses can be paired with one of Essilor’s premium Crizal® coatings.

 Crizal® EasyPro is a practical everyday coating that resists smudging, repels dust and water, and makes your lenses easier to clean.